MA Journalism (Audio, Docs and Podcast)

 Work alongside independent and BBC audio producers, and award-winning academics, in this exciting and unique Master's degree, accredited by the Broadcast Journalism Training Council (BJTC) to gain valuable experience, insights and contacts for your career in audio journalism.

 Today's fast-moving digital age has opened up enticing opportunities for journalists wanting to work in audio and radio.

 Producers are needed to create high-quality programmes for podcasts, radio and audio documentaries - and graduates specialising in this field will build a compelling set of skills to develop a highly versatile portfolio career.

 Why UWE Bristol?

-Offered in partnership with the BBC, our MA Journalism (Audio, Docs and Podcasts) is for graduates with a passion for radio, and an interest in journalism and audio documentary making.
+Offered in partnership with the BBC, our MA Journalism (Audio, Docs and Podcast) is for graduates with a passion for radio, and an interest in journalism and audio documentary making.

 Working with award-winning audio producers, you'll learn to develop your own radio documentaries and podcasts, as you build experience of audio collection techniques, sound and recording, working in a studio and using digital editing software.

 Based at the arts-focused Bower Ashton studios, you'll be immersed in audio and radio for the digital age, putting your skills into practice, and delving into the cultural industry and its supply chain.